 These little vehicles are awesome.
 I keep them in my purse for on the go moments as a toddler can drive a little car up on a random chair leg or doctors table or restaurant high chair.
 They work everywhere!
 No concerns about choking and provide tons of fun.

 A great thing about this toy is it offers skills working with both hand eye coordination as well as foot eye coordination.
 We have owned a similar set but one that had a baseball theme and it wasn't nearly as much fun to play with as the basketball and soccer combo has been.
 With options to play basketball or soccer, even older kids will be wanting in on the fun.
 Our 4 year old played with this a TON when it was a first birthday gift for her little brother.
 I love that it can be enjoyed from the sitting position as well.
 Our son wasn't yet walking when he received it and he loved sitting in front of it and putting the ball in the hoop over and over.
 It's also a nice size and easy to store when not in use!

 As I mentioned, I adore Little People toys.
-Some of the first sounds my boys made were vehicle type noises and the ability to put the toys in and out of the airplane makes it extra fun for little guys!
+Some of the first sounds my boys made were vehicle type noises and the ability to put the toys in and out of the airplane or helicopter makes it extra fun for little guys!

 Scout is one of my absolute must-buy toys for each of my children.
 I love that they each have their own Scout and that it can be personalized to say their names.
 Every one of my kids got a lot of love and joy from their Scout!

 Best Gifts for a One Year Old Girl

 Just like with the boy toys, these toys can be played with by either gender.
 However, my girls were both more drawn to "typical girl toys" even at just a year old.
 Dolls, purses, everything pink and girly and they were after it!